dmjohnsson23/Ordain/README.md

 * `only-if`/`not-if`: Specify a list of denominational prefixes that a target must recognize (or not recognize) to include this object or property.
 Other targets should ignore it.
 * `check`: Specify a boolean expression that should be checked (asserted) by targets implementing this object or property.
 * `validate`: Specify a named validation rule that should be applied to user input.
 The validation rules may come from a core set, or be cannon-prefixed.
+* `label`: A human-readable in-application label for this datapoint

-Additionally, it is recommended that denominational cannons implement tags with the following signatures:
+Additionally, it is recommended that denominational cannons define tags with the following signatures, and targets recognizing those cannons should implement them.

 * `target.get`: Code (in the target language) which should be executed when retrieving the value from the underlying representation.
 * `target.set`: Code (in the target language) which should be executed when updating the value in the underlying representation, either for validation or transformation.
 * `target.type`: Tell the target to implement the object or property with a certain native type.
+* `target.repr`: Specify a format or method that should be used to represent the value in the target system.
+For example, to tell an ORM how to store a mapping in a relational database, or a JSON serializer how to store a datetime.
+Where relevant, targets should generally provide a way for users to define their own custom repr functions.
+* `target.name`: Use a different name for this property or object in the target system.
 * `target.check` and `target.validate`: Cannon-scoped variants of the universal tags by the same name.

 If a target recognizes multiple cannon prefixes, situations may arise where tags conflict.
 Targets should use the following process to resolve conflicts: